JamesYZFR1/PC-Parts-Price-Notifier/README.md

 - RX 7900 XTX, 7900 XTX
 - RX 7900 XT, 7900 XT
 - RX 9070 XT, 9070 XT, RX 9070

+PSU alerts:

+- bapcsalescanada: alerts when a title mentions PSU or power supply and 1000W (or 1kW)
+- CanadianHardwareSwap: alerts only when 1000W PSU appears under [H]; ignored if only under [W]

 ## Configuration